praneethiyyapu/RhymeIt/README.md

 I learned how to use APIs and web services.
 I am now confident that I can easily work with APIs and develop cool apps in long run.
 This is just a start!

 ## What's next for RhymeIt
-Need to work on extra features like adding voice support, gaining addition insights about the words, etc!
+Need to work on extra features like adding voice support, gaining additional insights about the words, etc!